wrench-project/eduwrench/web/_pedagogic_modules/cic/include_ci_service_concepts/storage_service.md

 In CI, the most common type of service provided by a data service is permanent, reliable, and efficient data storage.
-In addition to storing data in a remote server, data services may provide a number of different capabilities, for example, support for registering metadata for data description, backups, search mechanisms, data integrity checks, etc.
+In addition to storing data in a remote server, data services may also provide a number of different capabilities, e.g. support for registering metadata for data description, backups, search mechanisms, data integrity checks, etc.

-A data service is typically mainly composed of the following elements: storage devices (e.g, HDD, SSD, RAM, etc.), a file system, and databases (e.g., for keeping track of file locations and recording metadata).
-While a data service can be fully set up into a single machine, typical CI deployments follow a distributed approach -- i.e.,
+A data service is basically composed of the following elements: storage devices (e.g, HDD, SSD, RAM, etc.), a file system, and databases (e.g., for keeping track of file locations and recording metadata).
+While a data service can be fully set up into a single machine, typical CI deployments follow a distributed approach -- i.e., multiple data servers or _data nodes_, dedicated nodes for processing query requests, etc.; in which services are part of the same local network (LAN) or are distributed into physical remote sites (connected via WAN).
+The figure below shows an example data service with two data nodes and a file registry, each configured to run on different machines, but all part of the same local network.

 ### Data Replicas